Add stablecoin checkout without matching wallet payments by hand

 - Keep settlement and withdrawal views separate from the customer checkout screen.

-- Give support a shared payment record instead of asking them to inspect wallets manually.
+- Use a shared payment record instead of relying on wallet inspection.

-- Track conversion, fee savings, support tickets, and reconciliation exceptions after launch.
+- Track conversion, fee savings, buyer questions, and reconciliation exceptions after launch.

 For most merchants, the best path is not to build wallet address collection, chain validation, payment matching, status updates, and reconciliation tooling from scratch.
 Taria Pay packages those pieces into merchant-ready stablecoin payment flows.

-That lets the team focus on the commercial rollout: where to show USDT and USDC, which buyers should see the option first, and how to measure whether stablecoin checkout improves conversion, fees, and settlement operations.
+That lets the business focus on the commercial rollout: where to show USDT and USDC, which buyers should see the option first, and how to measure whether stablecoin checkout improves conversion, fees, and settlement status.

 - Use hosted checkout when you want the fastest website rollout.

-- Use payment links for invoices, sales-assisted orders, and support-assisted payments.
+- Use payment links for invoices, sales-assisted orders, and assisted payments.

 - Use the payment API when you need order-linked stablecoin checkout inside a custom flow.